andreshungbz/simple-task-manager/README.md

 cd simple-task-manager
 ```

-3. Rename the `.env.example` file to `.env` to use the default credentials.
+3. Copy the `.env.example` file to a new `.env` file to use the default credentials.

 > [!WARNING]
 > The provided `.env` file is for development purposes only.
 In a production environmet, please set different credentials.

 ```
-mv .env.example .env
+cp .env.example .env
 ```

 4. Install the Node.js project dependencies.